Anna042023/CrossCityBench/README.md

 ### Additional corrections.
 The missing isolated local training results will be added to Fig. 7, providing the lower bound for the federated analysis.
 The apparent contradiction in ST‑GFSL’s ranking (worst in the few‑shot setting of Tables IV–V, best in the multi‑source setting of Table VII) will be discussed in terms of meta‑learning’s dependence on diverse source tasks, thereby turning a potential inconsistency into an informative benchmark observation.

-For a consolidated view of all factual corrections described above, Table 4 provides a concise cross‑reference between each original issue and its corresponding revision.
+For a consolidated view of all factual corrections described above, the following table provides a concise cross‑reference between each original issue and its corresponding revision.

-**Table 4.
-Summary of factual corrections in the revised manuscript.**
+**Table: Summary of factual corrections in the revised manuscript.**

 | Issue | Original text | Corrected text | Reference |
 |-------|---------------|----------------|-----------|